OneDrive Usage Report In M365 Admin Center & PowerShell

 • Global Admin (this includes all roles and permissions).

-• SharePoint Administrator (If you are not a Global Admin, you need this role, as OneDrive utilizes the SharePoint infrastructure, so their admin roles are tied).
+• SharePoint Administrator (If you are not a Global Admin, you need this role, as OneDrive utilizes the SharePoint infrastructure, so their admin roles are same).

 Note: A user with the “Reports Reader” role can look at pre-made reports but cannot start a new report generation request on their own.